-For building and tree classification a starting point is using the equivalent of 3 point spacings as a base bin size.
+For building and tree classification, a starting point is to use the equivalent of 3 point spacings as a base bin size.

-The below settings specify the exact parameters compared to the best-fit planar surface to classify building and tree points.
+The settings below specify the exact parameters for comparing points to the best-fit planar surface, to classify building and tree points.

 Use this setting to specify the minimum height above ground that a point has to be in order to consider it as a possible building or high vegetation point.

 The default value is 2 meters.
-Typically buildings and high vegetation points are at least 2 to 2.5 meters above the ground, as in the example below.
-This value can help to eliminate other objects, such as cars, from the classification.
+Typically, buildings and high vegetation points are at least 2 to 2.5 meters above the ground, as in the example below.
+This value can help eliminate other objects, such as cars, from the classification.

-The red line in the above path profile view demonstrates the 2 meter height above ground related to a car.
+The red line in the above path profile views illustrates the 2 meter height above ground, in comparison to a car.
 All points below the height above ground value will be removed from consideration as buildings or trees.

-this field to set the maximum co-planar distance to use for classifying
+this field to set the maximum co-planar distance in meters to use for classifying

-non-ground points in meters.
-This specifies the maximum RMSE (root mean square error) in meters from a best-fit local plane that the points in a small region all have to be within, in order to consider the region a building.
+non-ground points.
+This specifies the maximum RMSE (root mean square error) from a best-fit local plane that the points in a small region all have to be within, in order to consider the region a building.
 It is a tolerance or error value relative to a planar surface that would represent a building.